Skip to main content

 • Comparison of the remission rate in pediatrics on treatment to the remission rate in adults on both active treatment and placebo.

-• Comparison of the clinical remission rate in pediatric subjects to adult subjects on placebo.
+• Comparison of the clinical remission rate in pediatric participants to adult participants on placebo.

 • Comparison of the remission rates between dose levels for primary and secondary endpoints.

-• Comparison of exposure-response for efficacy between pediatric and adult subjects.
+• Comparison of exposure-response for efficacy between pediatric and adult participants.

-The FDA welcomes sponsors to consider developing a new Clinical Outcome Assessment (COA) measure for pediatric subjects.
+The FDA welcomes sponsors to consider developing a new Clinical Outcome Assessment (COA) measure for pediatric participants.
 If they have a proposed COA, they can contact the Division for review.

 Safety Considerations

-Research studies should collect adequate data to characterize safety in pediatric subjects for the benefit-risk assessment.
-The safety information obtained from adult studies may assist in this process, but primary safety data from pediatric subjects is needed.
-The FDA may permit use of real-world data, but requests sponsors contact the Division to discuss this early in the development process.
+Research studies should collect adequate data to characterize safety in pediatric participants for the benefit-risk assessment.
+The safety information obtained from adult studies may assist in this process, but primary safety data from pediatric participants is needed.
+The FDA may permit the use of real-world data but requests sponsors to contact the Division to discuss this early in the development process.
 They prefer randomized/blinded data to inform the risk assessment.

 Safety analyses should be planned to compare treatment groups with respect to risk.
 The weaning of corticosteroids should be permitted and standardized in the protocol, ideally at the earliest feasible point following randomization.